Noticeable changes in apetite and weight

 Most people think that depression affects only adults and not children or teens.
 That is the reason why most of these cases go unnoticed and untreated.
 As per the American Academy of Child and Adoscelent Psychiatry, around 3% of the children in the US alone are affected by childhood depression.
 Their continuous depression interferes with their regular daily life and school schedules.
-If not treated, would result in their suicides as well.
-I am not scaring you here, but these are the real facts coming in newspapers regularly.
+If not treated, it would result in their suicides as well.
+I am not scaring you here, but these are the facts regularly coming in newspapers.
 Now this problem has also spread to India as well, as one can see the increase in the suicide rates among children and teenage kids.
-So, that’s why this blog discusses the causes and symptoms of depression in children in detail.
+So that’s why this blog discusses the causes and symptoms of depression in children in detail.

 Emotional fluctuations are common in any human being.
 So children also can feel blue or down at times, but if a child is consistently in that low mood or blue mood for more than two weeks, then it’s an alarming situation.
 Generally, instead of showing their pain, kids express their irritability or anger to hide their emotional distress.
 So, as parents, we need to dig a little deeper to understand the reasons for their continuous irritability.
 Apart from this continuous irritability and sadness in kids, the following are the additional symptoms that we need to be watchful